 GME GX625 Portable Marine VHF Radio

-GME is pleased to announce the all-new GX625 Handheld VHF Marine Radio.
+GME is pleased to announce the all-new GX625 Handheld VHF marine transceiver radio.
 GX625 is a low-cost portable VHF marine radio that doesn’t sacrifice features or compromise on quality.
 Offering 5/1 Watt switchable power, IP66 ingress protection, dual/ triple watch, programmable scan, and a large bright LCD display the GX625 is ideal for dinghies or tenders that need to keep in touch with the ‘mother ship‘, or small watercraft such as tinnies, kayaks and jet skis that may not have electrical systems or sufficient space for a conventional fixed-mount radio.

 GX625 boasts a class-leading 1200mAh Lithium Ion (Li-Ion) battery pack, providing extended operating life and great stamina for a small handheld radio.
 A 240V ‘drop-in‘ style charger, wrist strap and belt clip are supplied as part of the standard package to ensure the GX625 is always ready to go when you are.